 Victoria’s advisory practice spans opinions and policy drafting, covering both black letter law and topical matters such as social media and dress code policies.
 She is familiar with exit negotiations on behalf of employees and employers, as well as advising during disciplinary and/or grievance processes.

 Examples of recent work include:

-- Y v A Local Authority – represented the claimant in a sex discrimination claim involving rumours of a sexual relationship between the claimant and a senior executive at the respondent
+- AB v A Public Authority – represented the claimant in a sex discrimination claim involving admitted sexual assault by a senior executive.

 Victoria is developing a broad practice in pensions and has advised in relation to construction, rectification, misrepresentation and exercise of powers.
 Victoria is the co-author of the War Pensions chapter in Atkins Court Forms and has contributed to Lexis PSL on Pensions.

-In her first year of tenancy Victoria completed a 3 month secondment to The Pensions Ombudsman.
-She gained a range of experience in pensions disputes across a range of schemes from SIPPs/SASSs to statutory schemes, dealing with issues such as pension sharing orders, the Imperial duty, misrepresentation, ill-health and the exercise of discretions/powers.
+Victoria has completed secondments at the Pensions Ombudsman and a leading national firm in their pensions litigation team.
+She has gained a range of experience in pensions disputes across a range of schemes from SIPPs/SASSs to statutory schemes, dealing with issues such as pension sharing orders, the Imperial duty, misrepresentation, ill-health and the exercise of discretions/powers.
 Victoria has since been instructed by the Ombudsman in a long-running project.
-She has a particular interest in complaints to and appeals from The Pensions Ombudsman.

 Victoria regularly advises and appears in commercial matters covering economic torts and contractual claims.
 She has been instructed in claims relating to professional negligence, directors duties, debt claims including unpaid solicitors fees, property and regulatory compensation claims.